The use of the SRA’s digital badge as mandated by the SRA is illegal under data protection law, primarily because of a consent issue.

 The problem the SRA has is that it only considered its own interests, rights and obligations.
-It fhas ailed to not only conduct a proper due diligence exercise over a supplier, namely Yoshki Ltd’s public operations and terms, but, more importantly, has assumed that its compliance will make all law firms compliant.
+It has failed to not only conduct a proper data protection impact assessment but also to properly assess a key supplier, namely Yoshki Ltd’s public operations and terms, but, more importantly, has assumed that its compliance will make all law firms compliant.
 Unfortunately, it does not.

 As the data controller responsible for our firm’s website we have to ensure that all processing of personal data is lawful, which includes taking responsibility for all links to third party websites and technologies.

 As the SRA will have nothing to do with this, it is up to each firm to assess the legality of this digital badge’s data collection and processing.
 In doing so we have come the conclusion that Yoshki is either a joint data controller with this firm or it a data processor (or sub-processor) to this firm.
 We are therefore responsible for all aspects of Yoshki’s processing of any personal data collected and processed as a result of the data transferred as part of the functioning of the digital badge.
 This may also extend to Google's use of that data, but that is an unknown quantity and therefore would need further clarity.

 There seems to be a distinct lack of transparency here on the part of the SRA.